midian4536/si4455-pic24-rf/Readme.md

 - Ensure the **antenna is properly connected**.
 - Check for **interference from nearby electronic devices**.
 - Adjust **transmission power settings** to optimize signal strength.
+- If using a breadboard, try shortening the RF module's wiring to reduce interference.

 ### **Q3: Why doesn't the generated radio config file work?**